 Step 4.
 Install Foil Tape

-I always recommend putting one layer of metal foil tape over the metal clamp and flange to give it a very tight seal.
-Especially in a tight space behind the dryer, you don't want the connection coming loose so you have to do it again.
+I always recommend putting one layer of aluminum foil tape over the metal clamp and flange to give it a very tight seal.
+Especially in a tight space behind the dryer, you don’t want the connection coming loose so you have to do it again.
 I recommend the TapePlus Aluminum Foil Tape because it will stick to pretty much any surface and is great for dryer ducts.
 You can see the most current price for TapePlus right here.

 Step 5.
 Push Back Dryer And Check Vent